List of The Heroic Legend of Arslan characters: Jimsa

+Tokhtamysh

-The King of Turan who gained his position through many years of political strife.
+Tokhtamysh (トクトミシュ, Tokutomishu) is the King of Turan who gained his position through many years of political strife.
 He decided to invade Pars in order to strengthen his currently weak political influence.
 He goes out on the battlefield to fight himself during the battle at Peshawar Castle, but his rash actions lead to his army's defeat by Pars.
 He's murdered by Ilterish for ordering retreat and trying to negotiate.